hill785/zero-trust--verifier-v1.0.0/README.md

 ## What This Is

-**ZERO-TRUST-VERIFYER™** is an open cryptographic integrity protocol for verifying digital artifacts through hashing, digital signatures, and evidence-based trust records.
+**ZERO-TRUST-VERIFIER™** is an open cryptographic integrity protocol for verifying digital artifacts through hashing, digital signatures, and evidence-based trust records.

 This repository is the **open standard reference layer** — the protocol specification, verification schema, and proof-of-concept engine that anyone can audit, implement against, and build upon under the terms of this license.